Arlodotexe/windows-interact/README.md

  - Added `Win.process.getPidByWindowTitle()`

  What's changed:
- - Tons of bug fixes, maybe a few new bugs I haven't found yet (Report them for me?
-Thanks!)
+ - Tons of bug fixes
- - The appManager has been refactored to allow naming an app with any name when registering
+ - The appManager has been refactored to allow registering an app with any name, instead of the executable name
  - Fixes a lot of commands that would fail if your directory had a space in it
- - Adjusted `Win.process.kill()` to allow killing by PID
+ - Adjusted `Win.process.kill()` to allow killing by PID and fixed it so it doesn't show a large red error message when the app isn't running
  - Fixed an issue where options passed into `Win.PowerShell()` would overwrite options for subsequent command
  - The callback for `Win.PowerShell()` now fires after the commands have completed, instead of when the session is ended.
  - LOTS of fixes to how `Win.PowerShell()` collects output and errors when using multiple commands. ~95% quirk-free!
 Still working on it, but it's _much_ better than last version.